w3ctag/design-reviews/reviews/dbsc-analysis.md

 It is not likely to be sufficient to just cover `Cookie` in the list of signed content in `Signature-Input`.
 Including a date (the `created` parameter), the method (`@method`), and the URL (`@target-uri`) seem to be the minimum set of things that will prevent the signature from being reused.
-It's possible that a more thorough security analysis will identifier other fields that need to be covered.
+It's possible that a more thorough security analysis will identify other fields that need to be covered.

 ## Some Challenges